Correctional and Detention Facilities.

 Public Records Act.

-The Public Records Act (PRA) applies to all state and local agencies, including the DOC.
+The Public Records Act applies to all state and local agencies, including the Department of Corrections.
 A person may request a "public record" from an agency.
 A "public record" is a writing containing information relating to the conduct of government or the performance of any governmental or proprietary function that is prepared, owned, used, or retained by any state or local agency.
-Certain information and records are exempt from disclosure under the PRA, including body scanner images from x-ray or similar systems, records related to the Federal Prison Rape Elimination Act, and an incarcerated individual's health information.
-When a private business provides a governmental function, it is treated as the functional equivalent of an agency for purposes of the PRA.
+Certain information and records are exempt from disclosure under the Public Records Act, including body scanner images from x-ray or similar systems, records related to the Federal Prison Rape Elimination Act, and an incarcerated individual's health information.
+When a private business provides a governmental function, it is treated as the functional equivalent of an agency for purposes of the Public Records Act.

 Conditions for Private Detention Facility Operations.

 Definitions providing specifications for the conditions are added.
-These include definitions for basic personal hygiene items, culturally competent, detained person, fresh fruits and vegetables, personal protective equipment, solitary confinement, and telecommunications services.
+These include definitions for basic personal hygiene items, culturally competent, fresh fruits and vegetables, personal protective equipment, solitary confinement, and telecommunications services.

 Inspection by State and Local Agencies.